 FLUAD – the trivalent flu vaccine with an adjuvant to stimulate more of an immune response.

-This year, the CDC does allow use of the nasal spray vaccine as it has shown improved efficacy from prior years.
+This year, the CDC allows use of the nasal spray vaccine as it has shown to have improved efficacy from prior years.
 However it is only recommended for those who are between the ages of 2 and 49 and cannot be given to those who are pregnancy or who have compromising medical conditions as outlined by the CDC.

 All individuals 6 months old and older unless specified by their medical provider.

 Most individuals allergic to eggs can still get the flu vaccine, but if the allergy to eggs is severe (anaphylaxis, angioedema, difficulty breathing), the CDC recommends notifying your medical provider and being in a facility to monitor you if you do get the flu vaccine.

 No. The flu vaccine has a “killed” version of the virus meaning it’s not an active virus (as opposed to a live attenuated vaccine, a weakened down version of it).
 A “killed” or “inactivated” vaccine merely has the pathogen particles to induce an immune response.
 Additionally, when one states they got the flu despite the flu shot it could be that the flu shot only protects against 3 – 4 strains and they were infected with a more rare strain not covered by the vaccine.

 The average effectiveness each year hovers around 60%.
 Last year’s efficacy was much lower and this year’s has not been predicted as of yet.
 Australia is still reporting active cases on their Department of Health website.